Home » Sweets » No Bake Carrot Cake Balls

 Step 1: Shred the carrots.

 You could absolutely do this with your food processor, too.
 But I prefer to use the smaller grating option on a box grater for this recipe.
+Once in the bowl, you’ll want to remove just some of the moisture from the shredded carrots.

 two food processors, one with dates, walnuts, oats, and spices and the other with it all blended.

-Step 2: Toss everything else into your trusty food process or and blend until it's a coarse crumbled mixture.
+Step 2: Toss everything else into your trusty food processor and blend until it’s a coarse crumbled mixture.

 two bowls, one with shredded carrots and oat mixture and then all mixed together.